thirdweb-dev/python-sdk/docs/docs/erc20.md

 def is_transfer_restricted() -> bool
 ```

-Check whether transfer is restricted for tokens in this module.
+Check whether transfer is restricted for tokens in this module

 ```python
 is_restricted = contract.erc20.is_transfer_restricted()